ICanBoogie/ActiveRecord/README.md

 ### Joining tables

 The `join()` method specifies the `JOIN` clause.
 A raw string or a model identifier can be used to specify the join.
-The method can be used multiple times to create multiple joins.
+The method can be used multiple times to create multiple joints.